 Please list all grants received during the preceding three years and any applications pending at the time of applying for Kone Foundation funding.
 Applicants are requested to inform Kone Foundation immediately if other funding is received from any other source during Kone Foundation’s application processing for the same purpose.
 For projects, applicants must indicate on the application if they have sought funding for the same project from other sources.
 If an applicant is granted funding without having informed the Foundation of funding from other sources, Kone Foundation may repeal its decision.

 Kone Foundation grants are usually not awarded to applicants who have already secured financing for the project in question (grant or salary) for the entire upcoming year.

-We also wish to know has the applicant applied funding from Kone Foundation before and has this same project include work or planning done during a Saari manor residency period.
+We also wish to know if the applicant has applied for funding from Kone Foundation before and if this project includes work or planning done during a Saari Manor residency period.
 This does not affect the evaluation of your application.

 Please check the separate guidelines for Selecting the evaluator of the application.

 See the section Appending a reference to the application.